-- Plan: Understand the timetable for preparation, and plan for fitting that timetable with your goals, while remaining flexible and open to change.
+- Plan.
+Understand the timetable for preparation; plan for fitting that timetable with your goals while remaining flexible and open to change.

-- Prerequisites: Understand what prerequisite courses are required, and have a plan for fulfilling them in a timely manner.
+- Fulfill prerequisites.
+Understand what prerequisite courses are required, and have a plan for fulfilling them in a timely manner.

 - Get experience in the field you hope to enter.
 Connect with patients and practitioners.

-- Do a research project: It doesn’t have to be in a medical field, or even science.
+- Do a research project.
+It doesn’t have to be in the medical field, or even science.
 Independent research demonstrates your problem-solving and analysis skills.